Airline seat fees separate mom from five-year-old twins

 Okay, not too big a deal.
 However, when I checked in the night before, I found that my “choice” seat was worthless, since they moved the other three seats all over the plane – all separated from one another.

 Eventually, she remedied the situation by paying more to reserve better “choice” seats.
-But it came at a price: Wallace says she paid $112 extra for the initial reservations and then another $180 after her “choice” seats were reshuffled.
+But it came at a price: Wallace says she paid $112 extra for the initial reservations and then another $180 after the airline reshuffled her “choice” seats.
 That’s on top of her $675 airfare.

 But the real seat problems happened on her return flight.
 “The flight was full, so there was no option to even purchase adjacent seats,” she says.

-The family was separated — one member was sent to row 35 and the others were in rows 8 and 9.
+US Airways separated the family.
+It sent one member to row 35 and the others were in rows 8 and 9.

 “I asked the agents at the gate about getting seats together and they told me they could not help and to ask the flight attendants,” she says.
-“Of course, once on the plane, the flight attendants were of no help and we were told to ask passengers to swap seats.”
+“Of course, once on the plane, the flight attendants were of no help.
+They told me to ask passengers to swap seats.”

 She continues,